 It’s vital that personal trainers hold fundamental knowledge of science as it applies to physical activity in healthy people.
 They need to also recognize how injuries, health conditions, disabilities and prescription drugs can affect one’s capacity to take part in an exercise routine.

 The science-related questions that appear on the exam involve “applied science”.
 For example, the risk factor markers for heart disease and how the body responds and adapts to different types of exercise.
-ACE includes all the necessary study materials, including the applied sciences you need to know, in their CPT certification exam packages.
-There are 3 different programs available – determining which one to go with depends largely on your current knowledge and learning style.
+ACE includes all the necessary study materials, including the applied sciences you need to know, in their CPT certification reference/study manuals and other prep materials.
+There are 3 different study programs available – determining which one to go with depends largely on your current knowledge and learning style.

-Here you can take a look and compare the official ACE Personal Trainer Certification packages if you’re interested in becoming ACE certified.
+Here you can take a look at and compare the official ACE Personal Trainer certification programs if you’re interested in learning more.